View Principal Investigators in Molecular Pharmacology

 Taken together, our scientists have the molecular pharmacological tools, infrastructure, and determination to help bridge the ever-widening gap between the bench and the bedside.

-To learn more about IRP researchers working in molecular pharmacology, visit the Clinical Pharmacology Scientific Interest Group or the Translational Research Scientific Interest Group.
+To learn more about IRP researchers working in molecular pharmacology, visit the Translational Research Scientific Interest Group or any of the interest groups focused on Molecular Pharmacology.